 If Abigail Adams were planning an Independence Day feast what would she make?
-According to a 1964 New York Times article: “gdrawings_box2_folder7reen turtle soup, New England poached salmon with egg sauce and apple pan dowdy.”
+According to a 1964 New York Times article: “green turtle soup, New England poached salmon with egg sauce and apple pan dowdy.”
 In fact, the article claims she served this fine menu to John Adams on the very first Independence Day.
 Is the story sounding a bit strange to you, too?

 Edible Queens, a local food magazine for Queens, New York, tasked Sarah Lohman (author of the blogs Four Pounds Flour and Ephemera) with recreating an early Fourth of July menu.
 Research led her to the New York Times article but she had her own doubts: apples in early July?
 So she wrote to AAS with a question, was the article’s claim true or just a myth?